TH3S3RP3NT/EUVATPDFgenerator/README.md

 # EUVATPDFgenerator
-A PDF Maker to display data from the EU VIES Taxation VAT-number check
+A PDF Maker to display data from the EU VIES Taxation VAT-number check using mPDF and PHP 8.3

 # Requirements: